 Target Price = ( Variable cost per product ) ⧸ ( 1 – desired profit margin in decimal )

-Up to this point, there’s still a couple of things we haven’t gone into yet.
+Up to this point, there are still a couple of things we haven’t gone into yet.
 These being your fixed costs – which cover things beyond the variable costs, and how you’d still need to see the overall market and what price range would still be “acceptable” for consumers.